joeycortez42/MP-Select-Mini-Web/README.md

 ## Overview

-Upgrade the Malyan 200 or the Monoprice Select Mini's (V1) Web UI and enable faster Wi-Fi file uploads.
+Upgrade the Malyan 200 or the Monoprice Select Mini's (V1 & V2) Web UI and enable faster Wi-Fi file uploads automatically.

 Built using Bootstrap so the UI is mobile-friendly and tablet-friendly.

 ![Image of the WebUI](https://raw.githubusercontent.com/nokemono42/MP-Select-Mini-Web/master/screenshot.png)

 ## Getting Started